 I’ve lived in a well-built old house sheathed with cedar shingles for decades, throughout which I’ve often (but never intentionally) shared it with mice, flying squirrels, sometimes chipmunks, and, occasionally, Norway rats.
 What to do?
-Here’s advice for identifying, controlling, and preventing in the home.
+Here's advice for identifying, controlling, and preventing rodents in the home.

 How Do Rodents Get In?

 Rodents are able to come in through impossibly tiny openings: A rat or flying squirrel can squeeze through an opening the size of a quarter; a mouse, the size of a dime.
 They come in through soffits, vents, and openings in chimney flashing.

 The word “rodent” derives from the Latin root rodere, which means “to gnaw”—and gnaw they do.
 Their upper and lower incisors grow continuously throughout their lives, which means that the rodents must constantly gnaw.
 They will chew their way through wood, cinder block, brick, mortar, and even aluminum, not to mention all manner of plastics.

 Why Do Rodents Invade the Home?

-Rodents enter homes for the same reasons people live in them: to meet their needs for shelter, water, food, and protection (in their case, from predators such as foxes, coyotes, cats and dogs, weasels, hawks, and owls).
+Rodents enter homes for the same reasons that people live in them: to meet their needs for shelter, water, food, and protection (in their case, from predators such as foxes, coyotes, cats and dogs, weasels, hawks, and owls).

 Signs of a Rodent Problem